kvdsouza/SafetyPi/README.md

  2. *Website interface so one can view and detect any changes in their kitchen/stove area*

  The project is at a point where there are many exciting extensions that can take this work to the next step.
+Particularly, I am really encouraged by the new technical feature to write messages from a Pi to a website: *this provides an exciting ability to remotely access and read information submitted from a Pi, even from across the world!*

 # Motivation / Problem Statement